Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 Existing methods to automate frame-detection suffer from several limitations:

 1) GenAI shortcomings.
 Several papers use GenAI prompt-engineering, coercing generative models into frame classification tasks.
 This risks the hallucination of non-existing frames, lowers the interpretability of final models (increasing the black-box barrier), and utilizes computationally expensive solutions which are difficult to scale to large-N data.
+It's simply not appropriate to use models built for next-token generation on full-context classification tasks.

 2) Context length.
 Past solutions are often designed for sentence-level classification, whereas frames develop through complex interplays across hundreds of words of text, and reference past signals from earlier in the same input.
 A longer context with appropriate attention handling is essential to pick-up these nuanced interactions.

 3) Training data.
-Reliance on machine-generated classification data, rather than gold-standard human annotations, which can bake-in biases, poses another serious risk.
+Reliance on machine-generated classification data, rather than gold-standard human annotations, can bake-in biases.
 A lack of abundant human annotated data for frame detection remains a serious challenge for work in this area, and the encoding of human-backed reasoning into model weights requires careful correction and deliberate fine-tuning.
+This is an area I addressed specifically throughout my development.

-I sought to develop a lightweight transformer-based model which addresses these challenges, and would be useful for applied NLP research.
-The final model uses multi-label classification to detect the presence of each of the 15-frames in input text up to ~1600 words.
-It outperforms past GenAI approaches in classification accuracy on the Media Frames Corpus, while being 47 times smaller in model size (compared to mm-framing's Mistral-7B from [Arora et al 2025](https://arxiv.org/pdf/2503.20960)).
+My overall aim was to develop a lightweight transformer-based model which addresses not only these challenges but is also pragmatic for applied NLP research and can run on a local mid-range GPU.
+In the end, the final model uses multi-label classification to detect the presence of the 15 argumentation frames in articles up to ~1600 words.
+It could be used for social media data directly, but this capability should be developed as the model is trained on news articles.
+My model outperforms past GenAI approaches in classification accuracy on the Media Frames Corpus, while being 47 times smaller in model size (compared to mm-framing's Mistral-7B from [Arora et al 2025](https://arxiv.org/pdf/2503.20960)).

 I developed the project in its associated [repo](https://github.com/Ry-Rousseau/frame-delta) and uploaded my final model to HuggingFace.
 The current version (as of writing) may be iterated upon in future, as I optimize further on the available data and test new architectures, which will reflect in future model updates.